In the simplest terms, management history can be seen as a journey from engineering to marketing.

 Culture became the thing in the 1980s.
 It’s “the way we do things around here.”
 Nowadays, it is almost impossible to find an organization that doesn’t sell its culture as being somehow special.
 And vital for the organization’s success.
 You need to fit in.
 So, do your research on how an organization wants you to behave.
 Does it fit with how you see yourself?
 Can you adjust to its expectations?
 Or is it completely wrong for you?

 2. Personal Engagement

-Research suggests that it is vital for your ongoing wellbeing to be doing jobs that you can emotionally engage with.
+Research suggests that it is vital to your ongoing wellbeing to be doing jobs that you can emotionally engage with.
 You have a “preferred self”, the version of you that you most want to be or become.
 If you can’t be that self at work, it will be stressful and psychologically harmful.
 Can you bring such a self to the organization?
-If not, work out how to brand your working self so it matches your preferred self and look for a job that enables it.
+If not, work out how to brand your working self so it matches your preferred self and looks for a job that enables it.